growuday/PostmanAssignment-rename/README.md

-#revathi postman assignment
+Revathi's postman assignment working,
-Sudhakar assignment to create repository
+Assigned by Sudhakar to create repository